meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/introduction.txt

 Installing MeteoInfo/MeteoInfoLab
 ==============================================

+There is no specified installation file, just unzip the downloaded MeteoInfo file.
 The complete MeteoInfo Java "Generic" package should, after uncompression, include the following items:

 - MeteoInfo launcher in a shell command files called "meteoinfo.sh" and "milab.sh" for MAC OS, Linux, Unix system.